Skip to content

 For assistance in registering for the Business Student Internship Program (BSIP) or Career Services Internship Program (CSIP) course, students will need to work with their BSIP/CSIP advisor.

 CPT will only be authorized for ONE semester at a time.
 The start and end date must be listed in the offer letter.
-If student wishes to pursue another CPT in the next semester, they will need to submit a new CPT application and be enrolled in another CPT-eligible course.
+If the student wishes to pursue another CPT in the next semester, they will need to submit a new CPT application and be enrolled in another CPT-eligible course.

 The approved CPT Start and End Dates below are based off of the University Academic Calendar (subject to change).

-Fall 2023* Spring 2024* Summer 2024* Fall 2024
+Fall 2024 Spring 2025* Summer 2024* Fall 2024*

 Earliest CPT Start Date